marijnh/Eloquent-JavaScript/06_object.md

 {{index "prototype property", [braces, class]}}

 The `class` keyword starts a ((class declaration)), which allows us to define a constructor and a set of methods together.
 Any number of methods may be written inside the declaration's braces.
-This code has the effect of defining a binding called `Rabbit`, which holds a function that runs the code in `constructor`, and has a `prototype` property which holds the `speak` method.
+This code has the effect of defining a binding called `Rabbit`, which holds a function that runs the code in `constructor` and has a `prototype` property which holds the `speak` method.

 {{index "new operator", "this binding", [object, creation]}}

-This function cannot be called normally.
+This function cannot be called like a normal function.
 Constructors, in JavaScript, are called by putting the keyword `new` in front of them.
-Doing so creates a fresh object with the object held in the function's `prototype` property as prototype, then runs the function with `this` bound to the new object, and finally returns the object.
+Doing so creates a fresh instance object whose prototype is the object from the function's `prototype` property, then runs the function with `this` bound to the new object, and finally returns the object.

 ```{includeCode: true}
 let killerRabbit = new Rabbit("killer");
 ```

 In fact, `class` was only introduced in the 2015 edition of JavaScript.
-Any function can be used as a constructor, and before 2015 the way to define a class was to write a regular function and then manipulate its `prototype` property.
+Any function can be used as a constructor, and before 2015, the way to define a class was to write a regular function and then manipulate its `prototype` property.

 ```
 function ArchaicRabbit(type) {